Peter-Nhan/Peter-Nhan.github.io/_posts/2021-12-12-Iterm2_automation.md

 ***
 ### Summary
-We have come along way from 2 posts ago.
-We were talking about webhooks, python and the power of flask.
-As well as discussing bootstrapping HTML code.
-To now, where we have taken all that and turn it into a functioning docker application.
-Which we can spin up and down easily.
+As you can see, it is pretty straight forward to automate in Iterm2 any repetitive task.
-<br>Hopefully, you have found it useful.
+Hopefully you found it useful.
 As always, please reach out if you have any questions or comments or suggestions.<br>
 <i class="far fa-comment-dots fa-2x"></i>